bigb123/Webiny-AWS-permissions/README.md

-# Webiny-AWS-user
+# Webiny-AWS-role
-AWS user with minimal permissions to deploy Webiny
+AWS role with minimal permissions to deploy Webiny